Gajdascz/chat-express/README.md

 # ChatExpress

-Created as part of [The Odin Project Curriculum](https://www.theodinproject.com/lessons/nodejs-members-only),provided an introduction to local user authentication and web session management.
-The primary goal was to implement layered access to application features and data based on the [status](#Status) of a user through route authorization.
+Created as part of [The Odin Project Curriculum](https://www.theodinproject.com/lessons/nodejs-chatExpress), ChatExpress provides an introduction to local user authentication and web session management.
+The primary goal was to implement layered access to application features and data based on the [status](#Status) of a user.

 **Live Preview:** [Deployed using Railway]()